Go Cycle construction works

-You can keep up to date on all the upcoming work for the Kingston Station project on our website.
+You can keep up to date on all the upcoming work for the Kingston Station project on our page.

 Wheatfield Way scheme:

 Once completed the scheme will be a key link to several Go Cycle projects.
 The route will create a north/south connection to enable cyclists to bypass the busy town centre and create wider and more direct crossings for both pedestrians and cyclists.